tachyonlabs/Grow-With-Google-Udacity-Android-Developer-Nanodegree-XYZ-Reader/README.md

-I made the accent color the same color as the icon and the primary color, because the only place you see the accent color is in the Article Detail activity, which takes its palette from the photo rather than the app theme, so I thought it was good to have the FAB and progress bar reinforce the app primary color rather than be some other color that had no relation to anything other than contrasting with colors that aren't even onscreen.
+I made the accent color the same color as the icon and the primary color, because the only place you see the accent color is in the Article Detail activity, which takes its palette from the photo rather than the app theme, so I thought it was good to have the Floating Action Button reinforce the app primary color rather than be some other color that had no relation to anything other than contrasting with colors that aren't even onscreen.